Benedict Cumberbatch: Awards and honours

+In the media

 Cumberbatch achieved international recognition with the first series of Sherlock in 2010.
 He has since been called "The Thinking Woman's Crumpet" and has been a mainstay in numerous "Sexiest Man Alive" lists including those of Empire and People.

 Tatler listed Cumberbatch in the "Most Eligible Bachelors in the United Kingdom" in 2012.
 In the same year, Cumberbatch described a cyberstalking incident in which he discovered that someone had been live-tweeting his movements in his London home.
 Coming to terms with it, he said, it is "an ongoing process.
 To think that somebody knew everything I'd done in a day and told the rest of the world in real time!"
 His photograph taken at the Garrick Club by Derry Moore, 12th Earl of Drogheda was the cover of Moore's 2012 book An English Room.

 In 2013, Cumberbatch was ranked fifth in the Tatler's "Most Fascinating People in Britain" list, higher than the Duchess of Cambridge and just below Queen Elizabeth II.
 Entertainment Weekly identified Cumberbatch as one of the "50 Coolest and Most Creative Entertainers" in Hollywood.
 He has also appeared on the covers of GQ, Time and The Hollywood Reporter's "New A-list" issue.

 In 2014, Cumberbatch was included in The Sunday Times "100 Makers of the 21st Century", cited as this generation's Laurence Olivier."
 Film critic Roger Friedman stated that "Cumberbatch may be the closest thing to a real descendant of Sir Laurence Olivier."
 GQ identified him as one of the "100 Most Connected Men" in the UK in 2014.
 In the same year, Country Life magazine labelled him as one of its "Gentlemen of the Year".

 In April 2014, Cumberbatch was regarded as a British cultural icon, with young adults from abroad naming him among a group of people whom they most associated with UK culture, which included William Shakespeare, Queen Elizabeth II, David Beckham, J. K. Rowling, The Beatles, Charlie Chaplin, Elton John and Adele.
 The same month, Time magazine included him in its annual Time 100 as one of the Most Influential People in the World.
-Cumberbatch was the inspiration and focus of the play Benedict Cumberbatch Must Die which, despite its title, was a "love letter" and portrait of the fan obsession surrounding the actor.
+Cumberbatch was the inspiration and focus of Abby Howells's play Benedict Cumberbatch Must Die which, despite its title, was a "love letter" and portrait of the fan obsession surrounding the actor.
 It premiered in June 2014 at BATS Theatre in New Zealand.
 The Tennessee Aquarium named one of its otters "Benny" in reference to Cumberbatch's first name after a naming contest on the zoo's website.

 A wax figure of Cumberbatch has been on display at Madame Tussauds London since October 2014.
 In 2015, he was named one of GQ's 50 best dressed British men.
 In 2018, PETA declared Cumberbatch and director Ava DuVernay to be the Most Beautiful Vegan Celebs of 2018.